coderefinery/git-branch-design/_episodes/02-branch-hygiene.md

 teaching: 10
 exercises: 0
 questions:
-  - "Why is the Git log history important?"
+  - Why is the Git log history important?
 objectives:
-  - "Learn how to name branches."
+  - Learn how to name branches.
 ---

 ## Branch naming